lucaslokchan/osl_test/README.md

 #### List of all questions

 When you change the options in the "Filter Category" and "Filter Country" drop down menus, the values are passed into pages/api/[...params].js.
-The dynamic API is then passed to MongoDB to query results based on question category and country.
+The dynamic API is then passed to MongoDB to query results based on question category and country, thus filtering the results.

 ## Tech Stack